boujnane/landing_page_bubo/src/content/blog/recital.md

 - The company could now handle larger document volumes, processing up to ~2000 documents per day with ease.
 - The organized, indexed data structure improved information retrieval, offering clients a seamless experience and supporting better decision-making processes.

-> "Partnering with Bubo allowed us to enhance our platform’s capabilities in automated document intelligence.
-Their expertise in AI solutions transformed our data extraction processes, enabling us to deliver faster, more accurate insights to our clients.
-Bubo’s approach to AI-driven document analysis has been integral to our growth and ability to scale.
-We look forward to continued collaboration to further enhance our platform’s potential."
-– CTO, reciTAL